paulelvers/paulelvers/README.md

 I am Paul.
 I am a AI Engineering Consultant.

 I have built various customized ml solutions in the e-commerce and digital marketing space, inclduing recommendation systems, ad spend optimzations and personalization algorithms.
 Also I have be moving big chunks of data from here to there and tried not to lose any while doing that.
-I am always interested in new technology but also in solving the organisational, social and managerial challenges of the new data era.
+I am always interested in new technology but also in solving the organizational, social and managerial challenges of the new data era.

 Some of the Courses and Certifications I achieved: